+Section 8.
+The cash payments provided for in this Article shall not be added to the employee's base salary.
+The cash payment shall be subject to dues deductions and fair share fees where applicable.

 Section 9.
-The cash payments provided for in this Article, shall not be added to the employee's base salary.
-The cash payments shall be subject to dues deductions and fair share fees where applicable.
+An employee in an inactive pay status shall, upon return to active pay status, be entitled to the above general pay increases outlined in Sections 2, 3 and 4; the cash payments outlined in Sections 5 and 6; and the service increments outlined in Section 6 where applicable.

 Section 10.
-An employee in an inactive pay status shall, upon return to active pay status, be entitled to the above general pay increases outlined in Sections 2, 3, 4 and 5; the cash payments outlined in Sections 6 and 7; and the service increments outlined in Section 7 where applicable.
+The salaries of employees shall be paid biweekly.
+In the event the payday occurs on a holiday the preceding day shall be the payday.

 Section 11.
-The salaries of employees shall be paid biweekly.
-In the event the payday occurs on a holiday, the preceding day shall be the payday.

-Section 12.
 All employees are required to sign up for direct deposit of paychecks and travel expense reimbursement.
 This Section is not applicable to employees in the Pennsylvania State System of Higher Education.

-OVERTIME
+ARTICLE 21 OVERTIME